ccharlton2/odin-admin-dashboard/README.md

 I will tell the computer how to create an admin dashboard.

-# What tool will I use to solve the problem?
+# What tools will I use to solve the problem?

 HTML and CSS.